Computational electromagnetics: Multiresolution time-domain

 MRTD is an adaptive alternative to the finite difference time domain method (FDTD) based on wavelet analysis.

+Finite-volume time-domain

+The finite-volume time-domain (FVTD) method is used to solve electromagnetic problems by using the conservative form of Maxwell's equations.
+It was first introduced in the 1990's as a way to generalize FDTD's Cartesian staggered-grid to other types of meshes, using e.g. tetrahedral or hexahedral cells.
+Its numerical results showcase better accuracy for non rectangular shapes.

 Finite element method

 The finite element method (FEM) is used to find approximate solution of partial differential equations (PDE) and integral equations.
 The solution approach is based either on eliminating the time derivatives completely (steady state problems), or rendering the PDE into an equivalent ordinary differential equation, which is then solved using standard techniques such as finite differences, etc.

 In solving partial differential equations, the primary challenge is to create an equation which approximates the equation to be studied, but which is numerically stable, meaning that errors in the input data and intermediate calculations do not accumulate and destroy the meaning of the resulting output.
 There are many ways of doing this, with various advantages and disadvantages.
 The finite element method is a good choice for solving partial differential equations over complex domains or when the desired precision varies over the entire domain.